CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

     + proper Monte Carlo cluster-based :ref:`multiple comparison correction <cosmo_montecarlo_cluster_stat>` (:ref:`example <demo_surface_tfce>`), using either Threshold-Free Cluster Enhancement or traditional cluster-size based Monte Carlo simulations, in all the supported neighborhood spaces..
     + support for both the Matlab_ and GNU Octave_ platforms.
-    + various runnable :ref:`example scripts <contents_demo.rst>` and :ref:`exerices <rhul2016>`, describing both on how to perform certain types of analyses (i.e., from a user perspective), and on how typical MVP analyses can be implemented (from a programmer persective).
+    + various runnable :ref:`example scripts <contents_demo.rst>` and :ref:`exerices <rhul2016>`, describing both on how to perform certain types of analyses (i.e., from a user perspective), and on how typical MVP analyses can be implemented (from a programmer perspective).

 What does CoSMoMVPA *not* provide?